Yusufii9/KDVLM/README.md

 This project proposes a novel framework that integrates expert-derived textual concepts into a CLIP-based vision-language model to guide plexus classification in histopathological whole slide images (WSIs) for Hirschsprung’s Disease (HD).
 This method combines domain-specific medical knowledge with deep learning to improve interpretability and alignment with real-world diagnostic processes.

+**Accepted into the ICAAI 2025 - The 9th International Conference on Advances in Artificial Intelligence at Manchester, UK!**

 ## ✨ Highlights

 - **Baseline Models:** VGG-19 (baseline), ResNet-18, and ResNet-50 CNNs fine-tuned on histopathological tiles.